Dr Adele Doran PhD, MSc, PGCE PCET, BA (Hons)

 Other activities

-- Member of the British Mountaineering Council’s Equity Steering Committee and Gender Equity Sub-Group Lead
+Member of the British Mountaineering Council’s Equity Forum

 Postgraduate supervision

-If you are interested in undertaking a doctorate in any aspect of outdoor recreation/adventure tourism, for example, participants, media and marketing, sustainability, employment, and adventure management and operations, please get in touch.
+If you are interested in undertaking a doctorate in any aspect of outdoor recreation, adventure tourism, tourism, for example, consumer behaviour, decent work/employment, gender, marketing, sustainability, leadership, management and operations, please get in touch.
 I am happy to discuss any ideas you have.